sirkon/ch-encode/README.md

 nested declaration they are represented as ordinary fields with dotted names (`[nested name].[subfield name]`) with DB level constraint on these fields (what are ordinary arrays of subfield's types) having the same length.
 We did the same: there's encoder level control implemented for Raw and Testing encoders for these arrays' length.
 There's no syntactic level grouping for them.

+This piece is for record data generation only.
+See https://github.com/sirkon/ch-insert for actual data insert

 ## The problem
 * Tables can be wide and thus generating proper INSERT statements is a source of errors itself.
 * Proper data buffering on INSERT statements is a bit tricky